Kate Adamala

 Kate is the coordinator of the synthetic cell engineering community Build-a-Cell.
 She is a co-founder and advisor of bioengineering startups investigating biomedical applications of synthetic cell technologies.

 In adition to the experimental efforts of the lab, Kate works on biosafety and biosecurity implications of emerging synthetic biology technologies.
 She is a Polymath Fellow of the Geneva Centre for Security Policy.
+She is a co-chair of the EBRC Security Working group, and member of the BioMADE Institute 4S working group and the Safety subcommittee.

 Her full first name spells Katarzyna; she goes by Kate for the benefit of friends speaking less consonant-enriched languages.